 Be Updated about Variety Events and Conferences Sign Up here

 9:15 a.m. to 10:00 a.m.
 The Future of Video Advertising

 In this era of peak programming – combined with today’s advanced targeting tools – advertisers and marketers have never had more power in reaching more audiences than ever glued to all of this media.
 But what are the best choices for advertisers and marketers across platforms?
 What advantages and distinctions are there between linear networks, social media, on-demand digital video and more?

-Ad Buyers, Media Sales chiefs and Ad Tech partners converge to talk about the best way to engage audiences across platforms.
+Ad Buyers and Media Sales chiefs converge to talk about the best way to engage audiences across platforms.

 Brian Steinberg, Senior TV Editor, Variety

 Lyle Schwartz, President Investment, North America, GroupM